home updates map photos alsappers contact about

 [Roger Evans - October 2004 email excerpt]

-the university ski hill was open in the 50's through the late 70's, until a drunken sledder died after hitting a tree, then they took it all out. it had a single rope tow and maybe 300 vertical feet. there was also a 30m nordic jump in the 50's (and maybe sooner), the profile is still there in the brush, but it is fenced off as well.
+The university ski hill was open in the 50's through the late 70's, until a drunken sledder died after hitting a tree, then they took it all out. it had a single rope tow and maybe 300 vertical feet. there was also a 30m nordic jump in the 50's (and maybe sooner), the profile is still there in the brush, but it is fenced off as well.

 [Tim Kelley note - October 2004]